 Being a Nurse in the Army provides you with benefits not found in the civilian world.
 As an Army Nurse and Officer, you will have the respect of your peers and coworkers as well as opportunities to train and serve in a variety of specialties.

-Army ROTC students who receive a scholarship or enter the Army ROTC Advance Course (Junior and Senior Year) must agree to complete a period of service with the Army.
+Army ROTC students who receive a scholarship or enter the Army ROTC Advanced Course (Junior and Senior Year) must agree to complete an eight year period of service with the Army.